 For extra comfort

-While you are applying a plantar warts treatment, you might like to use a special pad or doughnut-shaped piece of moleskin around the wart, available from a drugstore, to relieve any pressure and pain from the wart.
-This is particularly useful in the case of children who would still want to run around, play sport and live their normal life in spite of the plantar wart under the foot.
+Although plantar warts are considered noncancerous growths, in rare instances, if left for years and years, plantar warts could become malignant.
+While applying a plantar warts treatment, you might like to use a special pad or doughnut-shaped piece of moleskin around the wart, available from a drugstore, to relieve any pressure and pain from the wart.
+This is particularly useful for children who still want to run around, play sports, and live their everyday life despite the plantar wart under their feet.

-For many reasons, it is best to carry out that plantar warts treatment as quickly as you can.
+For many reasons, it is best to carry out that plantar warts treatment as quickly as possible.